rubymonsters/ruby-for-beginners/38_blocks.md

 an anonymous block of code.
 And they can then call (execute) this block of code in order to do useful things with it.

+Let's look at some other aspects of how blocks work next.